Chapter 1: Cultural Relativism (see below)

 Schneider’s critique of kinship had a significant impact upon the study of human social relationships and, in particular, gender studies.
 His attention to the importance of culture was widely acclaimed and many social scientists published research that emphasized the importance of culture in understanding human behavior.
 Unfortunately, Schneider’s failure to provide a relativistic alternative to western absolutistic notions was overlooked.
 Furthermore, the fact that the study of social behavior based upon the meanings, values, and standards from the culture under study sets up a privileged frame of reference was ignored.
 The result was the wide acceptance of a theoretical framework that is as detrimental to the development of an adequate modern anthropological theory as much as the Eurocentric reductionism Schneider so strongly criticized.

 Cultural relativism has been criticized for not allowing scientific generalizations, not allowing for the condemnation of immoral practices, and not being logically consistent.
 Since cultural relativism utilizes the subject’s cultural frame of reference and restricts analysis to the subject’s community, it does obstruct the establishment of scientific generalizations (see Ottenheimer 2001).
 Fox, Gellner, Goodenough, Holy, and Scheffler, among others, criticized cultural relativism for this failure.
-However, the alternative they proposed was the classic objective observer being supported by “real facts” to produce scientific generalizations.
-For them, the only way to make valid cross-cultural comparisons is by using an absolute reference frame provided by the “biological facts of nature”.
-But modern relativity has made it very clear there is an alternative and an absolute frame of reference is not the only way to produce scientific generalizations or valid cross-cultural comparisons.
+However, the alternative they proposed was the classic, pre-relativistic model of scientific laws being produced by objective observers supported by “real facts.”
+For them, the only way to make valid cross-cultural comparisons was by using an absolute reference frame provided by the “biological facts of nature”.
+But modern science has made it very clear there is an alternative to this theoretical model.
+An absolute frame of reference is not the only way to produce valid, scientific generalizations.
 I will explain in detail in the next chapter how this is true.
-For the moment, one need only recognize that modern science has had remarkable results without the medieval assumptions that science has to be an objective enterprise with an independent observer measuring external facts of nature.
+For the moment, one need only recognize that modern science has had remarkable results without the medieval assumptions that science is an objective enterprise with an independent observer measuring external facts of nature.
+Cultural relativism does not use the precepts of modern science.

 Cultural relativism has also been criticized for failing to respond adequately to serious ethical issues.
 “What if people practice slavery, torture, or genocide?” asked Ember and Ember (2002:19).
 Must the anthropologist simply accept these practices and not judge them as vile or try to eliminate them?
 Answering, “No!” to this question, the Embers’ propose a “weaker form” of cultural relativism.
 In this weaker form, the anthropologist is to strive for objectivity and, at the same time, be tolerant.
 In other words, one denies that a positive value exists for a disturbing cultural trait on the basis of some “objective” standard but still tries not to object to it.
 This “weaker” kind of cultural relativism is nothing but an absolutistic approach based upon naïve realism with a hedge to avoid placing negative value judgments upon people with unpleasant or unwanted behaviors.
 It’s a compassionate form of absolutism that misses the real problem with cultural relativism.